jnozzi/cocoadev.com/markdown/SetLevel.md

-[myWindow setLevel: General/NSScreenSaverLevel + 1];
+[myWindow setLevel: NSScreenSaverLevel + 1];

-.. and that didnt work, General/NSScreenSaverLevel is the higest possible level and +1 sets it above that so I am unsure as to why it isnt working unless for some reason its not pointing at the right window
+.. and that didnt work, NSScreenSaverLevel is the higest possible level and +1 sets it above that so I am unsure as to why it isnt working unless for some reason its not pointing at the right window

---General/TomLynch
+--TomLynch

 ----